Telecentric lens: Image-space telecentric lenses

-An image-space telecentric lens has the exit pupil at infinity and produces images of the same size regardless of the distance between the lens and the film or image sensor.
-This allows the lens to be focused to different distances without changing the size of the image.
+An image-space telecentric lens has the exit pupil (the image of the aperture stop formed by optics after it) at infinity and produces images of the same size regardless of the distance between the lens and the film or image sensor.
+This allows the lens to focus light from an object or sample to different distances without changing the size of the image.
 An image-space telecentric lens is a reversed object-space telecentric lens, and vice versa.

-Since the chief rays after an image-space telecentric lens are always parallel to the optical axis, these lenses are often used in applications that are sensitive to the angle of incidence.
+Since the chief rays (light rays that pass through the center of the aperture stop) after an image-space telecentric lens are always parallel to the optical axis, these lenses are often used in applications that are sensitive to the angle of incidence of light.
 Interference-based color-selective beam splitters or filters but also Fabry–Pérot interferometers are two examples where image-space telecentricity is used.
 Another example is minimizing crosstalk between pixels in image sensors and maximizing the quantum efficiency of a sensor.
 The Four Thirds System initially required image-space telecentric lenses, but with the improvement of sensors, the angle of incidence requirement has been relaxed.
 Since every pixel is illuminated at the same angle by an image-space telecentric lens, they are also used for radiometric and color measurement applications, where one would need the irradiance to be the same regardless of the field position.

 Bi-telecentric lenses

 In a bi-telecentric (or double-telecentric) lens, both entrance and exit pupil are at infinity.
-The magnification is constant despite variations of both the distance of the object and the image sensor from the lens, allowing for more precise measurements than with a mono-telecentric lens.
+The magnification is constant despite variations of both the distance of the object being observed and the image sensor from the lens, allowing more precise object size measurements than with a mono-telecentric lens (i.e., the measurements being insensitive to placement errors of the object and the image sensor).

-A bi-telecentric lens is afocal as the image of an object at infinity formed by the first part of the lens is collimated by the second part.
+A bi-telecentric lens is afocal, meaning that the lens does not have an effective focal length, and its cardinal points are undefined.
+Such a lens still forms an image, but the image size and position are calculated using different formulas than those used for typical lenses.

 Commercial bi-telecentric lenses are often optimized for very low image distortion and field curvature for accurate measurements across the entire field of view at great resolution.
 These lenses often comprise more than 10 elements.

-Large and heavy bi-telecentric lenses with many elements are commonly used in optical lithography copying a template onto semiconductor wafers.
+Large and heavy bi-telecentric lenses with many optical elements are commonly used in optical lithography (that copies a template of an electrical circuit to print or fabricate onto semiconductor wafers for mass semiconductor device production) because small image distortion and placement errors can be critical for manufactured device functionality.